zzzprojects/docs/bulk-operations.net/pages/documentations/bulk-insert.md

 ### Insert only if the entity not already exists
 You want to insert entities but only those that don't already exist in the database.

-- `InsertIfNotExists`: This option lets you insert only entity that doesn't already exist.
+- `InsertIfNotExists`: This option lets you insert only entities that don't already exist.
 - `PrimaryKeyExpression`: This option lets you customize the key to use to check if the entity already exists or not.
 This option disables the Auto Mapping.
 - `AutoMapKeyExpression`: This option lets you customize the key with expression and keep the Auto Mapping.
 - `AutoMapKeyName`: This option lets you customize the key by names and keep the Auto Mapping.